20+ Best Things to Do at Woodbine Beach 2023

 The Woodbine Beach Bike Trail is part of the Martin Goodman Trail.
 While this is a multi-recreational trail, it’s mostly used by bikers and runners.

-The entire Martin Goodman Trail stretches along the Toronto waterfront for approximately 56 kilometres, but a great option is to ride your bike from Ashbridges Bay in the west to the Balmy Beach Canoe Club in the East.
+The entire Martin Goodman Trail stretches along the Toronto waterfront for approximately 56 kilometres, but a great option is to ride your bike from Ashbridges Bay in the west to the Balmy Beach Canoe Club in the east.

-⭐️Local Tip: Don’t walk on the bike trail, instead use the Boardwalk.
+⭐️ Local Tip: Don’t walk on the bike trail, instead use the Boardwalk.

 Some of those cyclists are fast!
 Don’t forget to look both ways before you cross the path, too.